satellytes/satellytes.com/blog-posts/cloudfront-cache-efficiency.md

 the same resource.
 The server can then decide if the resource has changed and either return `200` with a new resource or `304` .

 Luckily, when the `ETag` header is set, CloudFront will handle `200` and `304` automatically.
-The `ETag` need to be created in our lambda function.
-This is how it could look like:
+We don't have to configure anything.
+The `ETag` needs to be created in our Lambda function.
+This is how the generation could look like:

 ```js
 const createEtag = (body: string) => {